idaholab/moose/modules/solid_mechanics/doc/content/source/materials/lagrangian/ComputeLagrangianObjectiveStress.md

 The class converts the small strain model by integrating an objective rate of the Cauchy stress [!cite](simo2006computational).
-There are a wide variety of objective rates described in the literature and the implementation in the Tensor Mechanics module provides
+There are a wide variety of objective rates described in the literature and the implementation in the Solid Mechanics module provides
 a general form in which different rates can be implemented.
 The current implementation provides two options: the Truesdell rate of the Cauchy stress and the Jaumann rate of the Cauchy stress.